 The Johns Hopkins Division of Maternal-Fetal Medicine provides a wide range of ultrasound services with state-of-the-art machines, including those with 3D and 4D capabilities, for:

 - Fetal growth scans

-- Scans on multiple gestations
+- Multiple gestations

-- Second opinion/consultation for known/suspected fetal abnormalities.
+- Second opinion/consultation for known/suspected fetal abnormalities

 - Please have your referral and a current insurance card with you at the time of your visit.

 - Due to the size of some of our exam rooms and the concentration needed on behalf of your sonographer, and to ensure your privacy, we kindly ask that you limit your guests to two adults.

 - If you arrive late for your appointment, we unfortunately cannot guarantee that we will be able to accommodate you the same day.
 If you know that you are going to be late, please call ahead at 410-955-8976 so that we may discuss accommodations with you.